Loving God. Loving Neighbors. Living in Community.

 Funding for the Montgomery County Food Bank has been cut, therefore food distributions have decreased to sites such as Wesley Community Center (WCC).
 WCC is in need of donations to fill their shelves.
 The Mission Team has agreed to promote a monthly collection of food items.
 A list of items has been provided to us for monthly items needed.

-Please drop off your donations to the Mission tables located in the hallways at Grace.
-Your donation is appreciated!
+Please drop off your donations at Grace Church.
+Your donations are much appreciated!

 Grace Service & Missions Team